Green-Software-Foundation/if-db/manifests/gsf-website/notes.md

 ```
 lifespan of 4 years = 116121600 s
 40s out of 4 years = 3.4446649029982366e-07
-54000 g Co2 * 3.4446649029982366e-07 = 0.018 g per mobile user
+54000 g Co2 * 3.4446649029982366e-07 = 0.018 g per mobile user for a 40s visit
-149000 * 3.4446649029982366e-07 = 0.05g per macbook user
+149000 * 3.4446649029982366e-07 = 0.05g per macbook user for a 40 s visit
 ```

 Now, take weighted average (assuming users are 90/10 mobile vs laptop):

 ```
 ((4*0.05)+0.018) / 5
 == 0.0436 g embodied per user
 ```

 We multiply this by the new-user ratio (0.8) and add this to each timestep.

 ```
-0.0436 * 0.8 = 0.03488
+0.0436 * 0.9 = 0.0392
 ```

-However, we do not want this value to be divided by our number of users yet, because these are already per-user values, so we will have to multiply by number of users to get total embodied carbon so that the division by n-users during the SCI calculation gets us back to per user, rather than `per user/n_users`.
+However, we do not want this value to be divided by our number of users yet, because these are already per-user values, so we will have to multiply by number of users in a separate step to get total embodied carbon of all new users so that the division by n-users during the SCI calculation gets us back to per user, rather than `per user/n_users`.